This post may contain affiliate links. Learn what that means for me and for you.

 Canva: Canva is a FREE graphic design program that I use to create my Pinterest images.
 Images with text overlay do a lot better on Pinterest and get more clicks than plan photos do.
 For an example of what I mean, check out my Wander Her Way blog board on Pinterest.
 I create a variety of Pinterest images for each of my blog posts using Canva.

-Pinterest Templates: I am not an amazing graphic designer by nature, so I love using these templates from Fallon Travels.
-They are editable with Canva and designed specifically with travel bloggers in mind (and created by another travel blogger!)
-I have been able to quickly create hundreds of gorgeous Pinterest images for my blog posts using these templates!
+Pinterest Templates: While I am technically a graphic designer, I prefer to spend my time doing things that drive more traffic to my blogs.
+So I love using these templates from Fallon Travels.
+They are editable with Canva and designed specifically with travel bloggers in mind (and created by another travel blogger!).
+I have been able to quickly create hundreds of gorgeous Pinterest images for my blog posts using these templates.